 page.
 This field defaults to 0 seconds.
 The final text area allows for a message to

 Important Note: Redirect is not available for PCF files.

-- Delete: Selecting this option will schedule to delete the file on both production and staging
+- Recycle: Selecting this option will schedule to remove the file from the staging server and

 To change the scheduling for any file, go to the Scheduled Actions tab.